-“I was very happy with my decision to complete the 32 hour separating couples mediation training with ARC.
+“I was very happy with my decision to complete the 32 hour family mediation training with ARC.
 The instructors at all stages throughout the course material were able to refer to their own hands on experience gained as full time mediators over the last ten years which I felt was crucial to gaining a practical understanding of what family mediation involved & the wide ranging knowledge that was required.”

 – Fiona, Solicitor (August 2019)